Information on Python

 (ii) jupyter notebook: A note book where you can mix text, python code, python output, latex ...

-(iii) a development environment such as spyder.
+(iii) a development environment such as spyder or pycharm.

 Anaconda will get you Jupyter lab which has all these tools and more.